Paleva/BankATMsim/document.md

 * Firstly, I thought about the basic architecture of the applications and how they should communicate with each other
 * Secondly, writing the code and trying to figure out how everything works *(basically experimenting)*
 * Thirdly, a lot, and I mean a lot, of debugging and frustration from desynchronization
+* Documenting features and the project itself

 # Challenges

 * General C things like pretty obvious segfaults
 * Figuring out how to connect everything *(IPC)*
 * Cluttered code as of now *(05-14)*
+* Trying to implement the ideas I had and seeing that they do not work
+* Trying to understand how things work